Breast cancer survivor offers wisdom at Faulkner satellite center

 Dana-Farber Cancer Institute has a longstanding commitment to patient safety by ensuring high quality cellular therapy (CT) programs.
-As part of this commitment, we have established a dedicated Department of Cellular Therapies Quality Assurance (CTQA) to ensure the quality and ongoing compliance to the highest of standards for cellular therapy programs.
+As part of this commitment, there are several Quality Assurance teams, and each is charged with ensuring program success from a specific perspective: donor related, product related, and clinical treatment related.
+The combined efforts of these teams ensure quality and ongoing compliance to the highest of standards for cellular therapy programs.

-Our CTQA Department is one of the only programs of its kind to follow an independent reporting structure.
-This means that, because we report independently to Dana-Farber's Vice President of Quality Improvement and Patient Safety, everything we do is transparent — and intended to ensure the very best cellular therapy services, products, and clinical trials for patients.
+In keeping with those industry standards, our CTQA teams maintain independent reporting structures.
+This means thaat, because of independent reporting, everything we do is transparent and intended to ensure the very best cellular therapy services, products, and clinical trials for patients.

-The Department of Cellular Therapies Quality Assurance (CTQA) is a central resource for clinicians, researchers, and other staff — both at Dana-Farber and across all of our Harvard affiliates — for:
+The Cellular Therapies Quality Assurance teams are a central resource for clinicians, researchers, and other staff — both at Dana-Farber and across all of our Harvard affiliates — for:

-The CTQA Department provides the services listed below — all with the ultimate aim of ensuring regulatory compliance for the relevant programs we cover, all the while providing the highest standards of quality in the manufacturing and use of cellular products for patients.
+Collectively, the CTQA teams provide the services listed below — all with the ultimate aim of ensuring regulatory compliance for the relevant programs we cover, all the while providing the highest standards of quality in the manufacturing and use of cellular products for patients.

 Dana-Farber has consistently participated in outcomes reporting.
 When new legislation came into effect requiring that stem cell transplant centers like ours report their outcomes, we continued to share our data as we always have.